What is the Intake Form Feature?

 Key Benefits:

-- Gather customer information - Collect health conditions, preferences, experience levels, or any data you need before appointments
+- Gather customer information - Collect health conditions, preferences, experience levels, or other details during booking or pass purchase

-- Automate feedback collection - Automatically send post-class surveys to attendees
+- Automate feedback collection - Ask attendees for post-class feedback

-- Track all responses - View and manage all form submissions from one dashboard
+- Track responses - Review completed form data from one history view

-- Feedback - Automatically sent after class attendance for reviews and ratings
+- Feedback - Offered after an attended class

 Step 1: Create Form Items (Questions)